webhooksite/docs/docs/index.md

 ## What's a Webhook.site "Token"?

-A *token* is how a Webhook.site URL is referred to in our API, essentially the technical name for it.
-A *token* has a unique UUID, which is also the Web address, email address and DNSHook address.
-It acts as a container for requests, emails and DNS queries.
+A *Token* is how a Webhook.site URL is referred to in our API, it's the technical name for it.
+A *Token* corresponds to a unique UUID, which is also the Web address, email address and DNSHook address.
+A Token acts as a container for requests, emails and DNS queries.
 [More about Tokens](/api/tokens.html)

 ## How do I transfer my Webhook.site account and data?